pyeventsourcing/esdbclient/README.md

-The method `append_events()` returns the "commit position", which is a monotonically increasing integer representing the position of the recorded event in a "total order" of all recorded events in all streams.
+The method `append_events()` returns the "commit position", which is a monotonically increasing integer representing the position of the recorded event in a "total order" of all recorded events in the database.

 In the example below, a stream is created by appending a new event with `expected_position=None`.